 - Lauterbrunnen – As Lonely Planet says, an ideal base camp and a good starting point for hiking trips.
-There are also beautiful Staubbach falls but the town is quite crowded.
-All the famous hikes can be reached easily from Grindelwald, a beautiful touristy town in a valley.
+There is also beautiful Staubbach falls, but the town is quite crowded.
+All the famous hikes can be reached easily from Grindelwald, a beautiful touristy city in a valley.
 The scenery is magnificent – Oberer Gletscher, Eiger, Mönch.

-- Mürren – another car-free village, although it is not so close to all the hiking routes.
-In our opinion, staying in Interlaken would be a waste of time and money—too far from the main attractions.
+- Mürren is another car-free village, although it is not close to all the hiking routes.
+We think staying in Interlaken would waste time and money—too far from the main attractions.

 With a car or by train?

 - Our original plan was to go by car.
-But now we are very happy that we chose a train.
-Because you can’t see much in the mountains by car, you need to walk, and to get there it is much easier by train.
+But now we are delighted that we chose a train.
+Because you can’t see much in the mountains by car, you need to walk, and getting there is much more accessible by train.